GRMN3813 German Studies 13

 - Level 3 elective

 - This unit is mainly intended for students wishing to major in German.
-It allows students to explore and perform texts and plays written for stage.
-While the theoretical part of the workshops surveys the history and evolution of theatre in Germany, Austria and Switzerland, the practical part focuses on youthful interpretations of drama and culminates in a series of public performances.
-Every semester, the practical focus is on a different playwright, era and performance style.
+It allows students to explore and perform texts and plays written for the stage.
+While the theoretical part of the workshops surveys the history and evolution of theatre in Germany, Austria and Switzerland, the practical focus in each semester is on a different playwright, era and performance style.

 - Students are able to (1) engage with the theory and practice of drama and its production; (2) familiarise themselves in great detail with one German language theatre text; (3) organise, advertise, rehearse and perform their own theatre project; and (4) reflect on their teamwork and personal progress as well as develop a sense of responsibility and ownership.
 Students gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German, corresponding to proficiency levels ranging from B1 to C1 of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen).
 Students demonstrate their knowledge of performance in theory and practice, and develop an increased awareness of intercultural understandings, as well as memorising and communication strategies.

-- Typically this unit is assessed in the following ways: (1) written assignment; (2) oral and online tasks; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) written assignment; (2) oral and online tasks; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.